How to Remove a Tree Stump (and Prevent Regrowth)

 How It Works

-- Pull and Cut: Maneuver the tractor slowly, pulling on the root system.
-Continue cutting through any stubborn roots with an axe or shovel.
+- Maneuver tractor slowly, pulling on root system while cutting stubborn roots

 Tools & Materials